 Focus on the quality of your study (not the quantity of study).

 Sure, I know one school advises students to engage in 20 minutes of study per subject every day.
 Another school recommends 3 hours a night, plus 8 hours over the weekend …

-So I could easily just tell you, Study for 3 hours every day! but it doesn’t sit right with me.
-Here’s why …
+So I could easily just tell you, Study for 3 hours every day! but that doesn’t sit right with me.

 When I was in high school, I’d re-read my books and highlight my notes for 3 hours after school.
 I’d tick the 3 hour study box.
 Boom!
 Done!
 Finally, I can relax!, I’d think.

 But after completing 3 hours of study, how much had I actually learnt?